We stand with Ukraine to help keep people safe. Join us

 3. Select each permission to see which apps have access to it.

-Some apps, even legitimate ones, will try to gain unnecessary access to many permissions.
-For instance, many apps like to have access to your contacts, photos, and location despite not needing access to these things to operate as intended.
+Some apps, even legitimate ones, will try to gain unnecessary permissions to many other apps.
+Knowing what hidden spy apps look like can help you differentiate between regular applications and those designed for spying.
+For instance, many apps like access to your contacts, photos, and location despite not needing access to these things to operate as intended.
 They simply want to collect all the data they can.

 With that being the case, if you notice any apps accessing permissions they don’t need, revoke those permissions.
 This will not only make it more difficult for them to harvest your data and possibly sell it to third parties, but it also minimizes the potential damage should the app get hacked later on.